 More than one Authorized Individual may be appointed to an Account.
-For more information on how to qualify as an Authorized Individual, see Owning, Opening, and Managing the Account- Eligibility to Own an Account - Authorized Individual.
+For more information on how to qualify as an Authorized Individual, see Owning, Opening, and Managing the Account- Eligibility to Own an Account - Authorized Individual, page 23, and the Plan Addendum.